paulnicholsen27/starter_code_legit/26-intro-to-the-dom/lecture_notes.md

     - Because JS is so flexible, you have to learn what's working on, not just the patterns
     - Make no assumptions--verify everything in a console.log or a debugger

-Open `index.html` in terminal.
-Review different ways to open (`open .`, "Open in Browser" from Sublime).
-Good time to point out how URLs find resources in a file path vs a web address

 HTML (file) vs elements in browser (DOM).
 DOM is a tree of nodes.
 They are very similar but different.
 HTML is a static file that the browser parses into an object called document.  (show `document` in console)